vinayak-patil/lms-service/docs/lms-service-prd.md

 - JWT will include claims like user_id, role, and tenentId
 - Role-Based Access Control (RBAC) enforced at route/method level

+## 🏢 Multi-Tenancy Support
+### 🧱 Multi-Tenant Architecture
+ - The LMS will support row-level multi-tenancy to allow multiple organizations to use the system securely and independently.

+ - Each data entity that is tenant-specific will include a tenant_id field.

+ - JWT tokens include a tenantId claim to identify and restrict access.

 ## 📝 Content Creation

 ### 📚 Course and Module Structure